Meadowsys/wiwi/src/serialiser/spec.md

 Also known as `null` or `nil` in other languages.
 The marker represents the value, so just write the marker byte.

-In this type system, where applicable/possible, a `None` value represents an absence of a value, rather than a `null` sort of value
+In this type system, where applicable/possible, a `None` value represents an absence of a value, rather than a `null` sort of value.
+For example, a `None` value in an object would mean that key does not exist, rather than its set to None.
+In a language like JavaScript or deserialising into a `Value`, nothing would be put.
+However, if a rigid structure is used (like Rust structs), the the optional value would be decoded as `None`.

-In terms of "knowing types" for specialised variants of some structures (ex. array and object), `None` is to be considered a seperate type, as there is no way to reliably mark a null value in a densely packed array without markers.
-For example, in a byte array, there is no reasonable way to tell if an item is not a byte value, but is instead a null marker.
+In terms of "knowing types" for specialised variants of some structures (ex. array and object), `None` is to be considered a seperate type, as there is no way to reliably mark a null value in a densely packed structures without internal markers.
+For example, in a byte array, there is no reasonable way to tell if an item is a null marker and not a byte value.

 ### Integers